Fees & Funding > Care Funding in England | Do You Have To Pay For Care?

 Meryton Place care home in Bristol

-Depending on your savings and whereabouts you live in the UK, you may be eligible for care home funding.
-If eligible, you’ll be able to get partial or complete financial assistance with paying for long-term residential or nursing care from your local council or the NHS.
+Depending on your savings and whereabouts you live in the UK, you may be eligible for care funding.
+If eligible, you’ll be able to get partial or complete financial assistance with paying for long-term residential or nursing care from your local council or the NHS, whether this is in a care home or through home care.

 First, your local council will give a care needs assessment.
 These are free and they determine how much support you or your loved one requires.